June 2025

-The global food enzymes market size accounted for USD 2.34 billion in 2024, grew to USD 2.49 billion in 2025 and is projected to surpass around USD 4.47 billion by 2034, representing a healthy CAGR of 6.70% between 2024 and 2034.
-The North America food enzymes market size is calculated at USD 870 million in 2024 and is expected to grow at a fastest CAGR of 6.86% during the forecast year.
+The global food enzymes market size is calculated at USD 2.49 billion in 2025 and is forecasted to reach around USD 4.47 billion by 2034, accelerating at a CAGR of 6.69% from 2025 to 2034.
+The North America food enzymes market size surpassed USD 870 million in 2024 and is expanding at a CAGR of 6.80% during the forecast period.
+The market sizing and forecasts are revenue-based (USD Million/Billion), with 2024 as the base year.

 The increasing demand for premium processed meals free of chemical additives has expanded the use of enzymes in various food systems.
 Major players' increased investments in novel solutions, such as enzymes with high precision, are fuelling the region's market expansion.